cjwert/Project1/README.md

 ----------------------------------------------------------------------------------------
 List of Files:

 alamode-fetch
 alamode-publish
 hosts.alamode
 readme.md

-All of these files are exactly what is stated in the assignment document.
+All of these files are exactly what is stated in the assignment document and what you would expect.
 ----------------------------------------------------------------------------------------

 File Format To Store Machine Information (all data is raw numbers with no text):